Pixellot/ml-api-docs/docs/data-api/guides/partner-api-ml-extensions-guide.md

 **API authentication failing?**
 - Your token may have expired - get a new one
 - Verify your username and password are correct

-## Need Help?

-Contact **ml-api-support@pixellot.com** with:
-- Your tenant name and username
-- Extension ID you're trying to use
-- Event ID (if applicable)
-- Full API request and response
-- Any error messages

 ## Related Guides